 Directly connected routes and Local routes

 Directly connected and local routes are the routes the router automatically adds to the routing table.
-Routers derive these routes from the IP configuration we make on interfaces.
+Routers derive these routes from the IP configuration you make on their interfaces.

-Suppose you configure the IP address 20.0.0.1 on GigbitEthernet 0/1.
+Suppose you configure the IP address 20.0.0.1 on GigabitEthernet 0/1 of a router.
 The router will add two routes from this IP configuration.
-We use the router's interface as the default gateway.
-Because of this, the router automatically assumes that the IP we configure on an interface will work as the default gateway IP for the network connected to the interface.
+LAN segments use the router's interface as the default gateway.
+Because of this, the router automatically assumes that the IP address you configure on an interface will serve as the default gateway IP for the LAN segment connected to that interface.
 The IP address 20.0.0.1 belongs to the network 20.0.0.0/8.
-Hence, the router assumes the network 20.0.0.0/8 is connected to the GigabitEthernet and adds a directly connected route for the network 20.0.0.0/8 in the routing table.
+Hence, the router assumes that the GigabitEthernet0/1 interface is connected to the network 20.0.0.0/8 and adds a directly connected route for it in the routing table.

 Routers support remote connections.
 A remote connection needs an IP configuration on both the remote and the client devices.
-We can use interfaces' IP configurations to open remote connections with routers.
+You can use the interfaces' IP configurations to open remote connections with routers.
+For example, you assigned the IP address 20.0.0.1 to GigabitEthernet0/1.
+You can use it to access the router remotely.
+When a router receives a data packet for the IP address configured on one of its interfaces, instead of forwarding it, it processes it for internal functions, such as a ping request or a remote connection.

 Chapter 1 The show IP route command on Routers